thepeterstone/docs/pages/doc/query_language_getting_started.md

 ## Step 1: Retrieve a Metric

 The Chart Builder UI makes it easy to show any metric that's currently flowing into your Wavefront instance.
-Let's explore some sample data, which are included with each Wavefront instance.
+Follow these steps to explore sample data, included with each Wavefront instance.

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="50%">
 <ol>
-<li>Log in to your Wavefront instance, which has a URL &lt;my_instance&gt;.wavefront.com </li>
+<li>Log in to your Wavefront instance, which has a URL &lt;my_instance&gt;.wavefront.com. </li>
 <li>Select <strong>Dashboards > New Chart</strong>.</li>
 <li>In the Chart Builder, select the metric ~sample.cpu.loadavg.1m.
 Autocomplete helps with the selection. </li></ol>
 </td>